Social software needs to be designed with social sidetone

 19.47, Thursday 8 Oct 2020 Link to this post

-I feel like all social software needs the equivalent of sidetone to help groups work together.
+I feel like all social software needs the equivalent of sidetone to help small groups work together.

 Sidetone is the ambient sound picked up by a phone mic, and played back softly into your ear.
 It’s almost imperceptible, yet, as Wikipedia describes: